ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

 4. Under **Configuration Details**, enter the following configuration settings

-   - **Twitter application ID** - The app ID for the Facebook application that you obtained in Step 5.
+   - **Twitter application ID** - The app ID for the Twitter application that you obtained in Step 5.
-   - **Twitter application secret** - The app secret for the Facebook application that you obtained in Step 5.
+   - **Twitter application secret** - The app secret for the Twitter application that you obtained in Step 5.
    - **Twitter client token** - The verify token that you created in Step 5.
    - **Twitter client token secret** - The application ID for the Azure Active Directory app that you created in Step 2
    - **AAD application ID** - The application ID for the Azure Active Directory app that you created in Step 2